BharathKumarRavichandran/NITT-Results-Scraper/README.md

         * Replace `Enter-your-geckodriver-file-path-here` with your geckodriver file path in `config.py`.

 ### Requirements
-* This application needs Firefox.
+* The application needs Firefox.
 * The user should be connected to NITT Wifi (HP) for this application to work.

 ## Technologies used